AaronDMarasco/git4svn/README.md

 This command simply sends your latest changes to the remote repository.
 If the remote has "moved on" past what your repo "knew" about, it will fail and require you to `pull` again.
 There are server-side hooks that may also reject your changes for various reasons (branch control, etc.).
 There is no equivalent in subversion, because `commit` handled that. **Don't forget to do this if you are expecting somebody else to see your code!**

+### git revert
+> git-revert - Revert some existing commits

+A "revert" is explicitly _an additional revision_ that will undo a previous revision.
+To maintain history, both the insertion and the deletion remain in the repo.
+If your code was ever pushed to a remote, this is what you should be doing. **It does not rollback to a previous revision.** If you never pushed the change and you want to rollback, there are tricks you can do with `git checkout` that can be found online.

 ### git checkout
 > git-checkout - Switch branches or restore working tree files